lukefairbank/iBrew/README.md

 #### Example HomeBridge config file

-If you do not use any other HomeBridge devices, you can use and alter the following example config file for iKettle 2.0.
+If you do not use any other HomeBridge devices, you can use and alter the following example config file for iKettle 2.0 and Smarter Coffee.

 ```
 {